 Public schools in Bulgaria

-Public schools in Bulgaria are relatively inexpensive.
-EU and EEA citizens have the right to attend Bulgarian public schools for free.
-This, as well as the quality of Bulgarian public schools, means that most Bulgarian children go through the public schooling system.
+Public schools in Bulgaria are relatively inexpensive, and EU and EEA citizens have the right to attend public schools for free.
+This, along with the quality of Bulgarian public schools, means that most local children attend schools in the public education system.

 The Bulgarian legislature mandates that children must attend two years of preschool education.
 This makes schooling in Bulgaria compulsory from the ages of five to 16.
-There are four stages of schooling in Bulgaria – preschool, primary school, pre-secondary school and upper secondary school.
+There are four stages of education in Bulgaria – preschool (ages 3–6), primary school (Grades 1–4), pre-secondary school (Grades 5–7) and upper secondary school (Grades 8–12).

 Private schools in Bulgaria

-The curriculum in Bulgaria's private schools is influenced by the state, which mandates that certain core courses be taught.
+The curriculum in Bulgaria's private schools is guided by government regulations which mandate that certain core courses be taught.
 A handful of Bulgarian private schools offer bilingual education, while most private schools only offer lessons in Bulgarian.

 International schools in Bulgaria

-Expats sending their children to international schools in Bulgaria will find that school fees are their highest expense.
+Expats who send their children to international schools in Bulgaria will find that school fees are their highest expense.
 There are a few international schools in Bulgaria, most of which can be found in Sofia.

-International schools allow many expat students to continue learning from the curriculum that they began in their home countries.
-International schools catering for German, American, French, British and Spanish curricula, as well as the International Baccalaureate (IB) curriculum can be found in Bulgaria.
+International schools allow many expat students to continue following the curriculum they studied in their home countries.
+Expats can find international schools catering for German, American, French, British and Spanish curricula as well as the International Baccalaureate curriculum in Bulgaria.

 Special-needs education in Bulgaria